 Hop back on the train again & head northwards to either Howth or Malahide.
 The former has good seafood restaurants, try The Bloody Forge underneath the station.
 It has nice walks long the pier and Howth Head & is a good place to buy seafood.
 The later has a nice marina, is home to some celebrities & is a pretty village with some good restaurants.
-Try afternoon tea at the Grand hotel or stroll along the seafront back to Portmarnock. over 6 years ago
+Try afternoon tea at the Grand hotel or stroll along the seafront back to Portmarnock. almost 7 years ago

 Take one of the 44 buses to the Wicklow village of Enniskerry & explore Powerscourt House/Gardens.
 Further afield but less accessible is the Waterfall.
 Dine at Poppies Cafe in the village or at Powercourt or Summerhill House Hotel.